IPS-Eye-White

 For thou shalt worship no other god: for the Lord, whose name is Jealous (Heb. qanna), is a jealous (Heb. qanna) God: (Exodus 34:14 KJV)

 Ganna is used a total of six times in the Old Testament.
-In every single case, it is translated into the English 'jealous' and used when God warned the Israelites not to make for themselves any graven image, nor to make a covenant with the inhabitants of the land lest they be invited to eat that which was sacrificed to the idols, or their sons be enticed by the daughters of the pagans o "play the harlot" with their gods.
+In every single case, it is translated into the English 'jealous' used of God when He warned the Israelites not to make for themselves any graven image, nor to make a covenant with the inhabitants of the land lest they be invited to eat that which was sacrificed to the idols, or their sons be enticed by the daughters of the pagans to "play the harlot" with their gods.
 See Exodus 20:3-5, Deuteronomy 4:23-24, Deuteronomy 5:8-9.

 In fact, Deuteronomy 6:14-15 specifically says God would wipe them off the face of the earth should they worship other gods.